mike99mac/minimy-mike99mac/README.md

 At this point your system should have a solid sound and microphone stack running, especially **``mpd``** and **``pulseaudio``**, and all software necessary for the installation of Minimy.

 ## Install and configure Minimy
+If you want to install OVOS instead of Minimy, go here: https://github.com/mike99mac/mycroft-tools/ovos

 In this section you will perform the following steps:
 - Download and copy Minimy